 Cibles (Targets) selected in the SSA/Cutlog Exhibition at the Royal Scottish Academy in Edinburgh

-Cibles (Targets) has been selected for this years Society Scottish Artists /CutLog artists moving image screening which will run between December 22nd and February 5th 2020 at the Royal Scottish Academy in Edinburgh, Scotland, UK
+Cibles (Targets) has been selected for this years Society Scottish Artists /CutLog artists moving image screening, and will be screened everyday (in screening VII, around 14:09) 22 December 2019- 30 January 2020, at the Royal Scottish Academy in Edinburgh, Scotland, UK

 Working together for the first time the Society of Scottish Artists and CutLog are delighted to present a dedicated space for artist moving image within SSA | VAS OPEN, showcasing the work of 67 artists from the UK, USA, Ireland, France, Sweden, Denmark, Italy, The Netherlands, Thailand, Norway, Hungary, Israel, Finland, Germany, Estonia, Brazil, Japan, Poland and New Zealand.

 CutLog is a group of artists who have recently come together to create new opportunities for artists whose practice spans moving image.